Yale Jackson School of Global Affairs: Academics

 The Jackson School of Global Affairs is located in Horchow Hall on New Haven's historic Hillhouse Avenue.
 The building formerly housed the Yale School of Management.

-Underclass students in Yale College can apply under a competitive admission to be considered for the Global Affairs major, where around 60 students per class are selected.
+Undergraduate students in Yale College can apply under a competitive admission to be considered for the Global Affairs major, where around 60 students per class are selected.
 The major provides an interdisciplinary curriculum to supply students with social science research tools to solve global issues.
-A requirement of the major is the Capstone Course, undertaken in the fall of senior year, which students complete a project on behalf of a real client and under supervision of a faculty member; this replaces the traditional senior thesis completed by other Yale seniors.
+A requirement of the major is the Capstone Course, undertaken in the fall of senior year, in which students complete a project on behalf of a real client, under supervision of a faculty member; this replaces the traditional senior thesis completed by other Yale seniors.

 Graduate students can apply for a Master's in Global Affairs, where around 25 - 30 students are selected.
-Each student undertakes their own individualized course selection, allowing them to study from Yale faculty for all disciplines; in addition, students can also listen to seminars provided by Senior Fellows.
-The degree is different from one offered by most other similar institutions, in which it prepares students for a professional environment, rather than an academic one.
+Each student undertakes their own individualized course selection, allowing them to study from Yale faculty in all disciplines; in addition, students can also participate in seminars provided by Senior Fellows.
+The degree is different from those offered by most other similar institutions, in that it prepares students for a professional environment, rather than an academic one.

-Created in 2013, the Master of Advanced Study in Global Affairs is a one-year program for mid-career professionals, which enrolls only around a few students each year.
-The program is centered for those with at least seven years of professional experience in global affairs.
+Created in 2013, the Master of Advanced Study in Global Affairs is a one-year program for mid-career professionals, which enrolls only a few students each year.
+The program is focused on those with at least seven years of professional experience in global affairs.
 The degree functions as a multi-disciplinary, rigorous academic program.